-Experience a magical summer here in Houston thanks to the amazing venues the city has to offer.
+Experience a magical season here in Houston thanks to the amazing venues the city has to offer.
 Luckily, Fever Originals has brought its popular Candlelight concert series to beautiful venues for the season with concerts.
 Highlights include:

 In anticipation of cooler pastures, Discovery Green has announced its fall program including the return of Scream On The Green, Dia de los Muertos, and other seasonal favorites!